 Sadly, like those two St. Louis landmarks, the Tuileries Palace was destroyed during the turmoil of the collapse of the Second Empire, and the “correct” termination of the Avenue des Champs Elysees through the Tuileries Gardens that should end with the central entrance pavilion of the palace is now ruined, allowing the view to continue to the off-center Louvre past the Carrousel Arch.

 The Paris Commune, one of the first Communist uprisings and now the hip thing to talk about in St. Louis nowadays due to its influence on a smaller workers’ strike in St. Louis a few years later, set fire to the palace in the final days of the failed attempt to take over the city.
 They had planned to burn down the Louvre as well, destroying one of the most important collections of art in the world, but the fire was stopped.
-They also executed their hostages as government forces closed in, and the suppression of the Commune in the massacre of large number of Communards.
+They also executed their hostages as government forces closed in, and the suppression of the Commune resulted in its own massacre of a large number of Communards.

 The palace sat in ruins for a while and finally a government sympathetic to the Commune ordered its demolition.
 There has been talk of rebuilding the palace, much as the German government has rebuilt the Communist-destroyed Stadtschloss in downtown Berlin, but it does not look like it will happen.
 I initially was excited about the rebuilding of the Stadtschloss but now am indifferent; it’s honestly a little weird.
 I don’t know if I support rebuilding the Tuileries–I suppose I would back whatever the French people today want.
-It might make tourists used to the current view unhappy, too, if the “classic” view is ruined with a new ersatz Tuileries gets in the way.
+It might make tourists used to the current view unhappy, too, if the “classic” view is ruined with a new ersatz Tuileries in the way.

 If you look closely, you can see how the northern, Richelieu Wing of the Louvre has been “capped” where it once attached to the Tuileries.